With the explosion of options use in recent years, you may be asking yourself, "What are options, and why would anyone consider using them?"

 in March 2009 (it was under $13 -- look it up) would have paid off handsomely.
 (NYSE: UA)

 But no matter how options are used, it's wise to always remember Robert A. Heinlein's acronym: TANSTAAFL (There Ain't No Such Thing as a Free Lunch).
 Insurance costs money -- money that comes out of your potential profits.
 Steady income comes at the cost of limiting the prospective upside of your investment.
 The chance for a quick double or triple has the accompanying risk of losing the money you paid for the option.

 Remember: Calls are the right to buy a stock, and puts are the right to sell a stock.
 For every buyer of an option, there's a corresponding seller.
 Different option users may be employing different strategies.

 If you're interested in using options, it's important to know how to use them appropriately in your own portfolio.
-To help you do just that, check out what's going on at Motley Fool Pro -- just enter your email in the box below for more information.
-You'll also get five strategies for growing your wealth in a volatile, range-bound market with options and exchange-traded funds, plus a bonus idea for trading when volatility is high.
+To help you do just that, come check out what Jeff and I are doing at Motley Fool Options.
+Simple enter your email address in the box below to receive a free copy of our "Options Playbook."